Wikignometry/bridge-buddy/README.md

 # Bridge Buddy

+## Project Description
+BridgeBuddy is an application that allows users to play the game Contract Bridge with a computer opponent (a amalgamation of montecarlo and minimax algorithms) and sockets.

+This project was written in 2021 as the term project for 15-112, Carnegie Mellon University's introductory programming class.

+A demo of the project can be viewed from the link in the demo-video.txt file.
+A project proposal can be viewed in the design proposal folder

-## How to run:
+## How to run

-The code is run from the 'main.py'
+The code is run from the 'main.py'.
+Downloading the files

 The 'media' folder should contain the following files:
 * button_click.wav